Selvaris

 The vulture sees what remains when empires fall, flesh decays, or stories collapse.
 The vulture does not mourn, it reveals.
 To drive away a vulture is to deny the truth of an ending.

-Bleached Bone — Represents endurance, that whichcannot be reduced further.
+Sacred Color(s): Bleached Bone — Represents endurance over time, that which cannot be reduced further.
 Faded Umber — Memory without attachment; what is remembered without longing.
 Dust Grey — Symbolizes the passing of form and the quiet transition from what was to what remains.
 Dull Gold — indicates a proven truth, that which has endured time, loss, and retelling.

 Common Sayings: “What remains… is what mattered.”
 “Clarity comes after.”
 “It is already decided.”